-We finally pulled together enough clean copies of this classic album with which to do a serious shootout.
-We soon found out that the better pressings can give you the kind of Tubey Magical, big-bottomed, punchy, spacious sound that we’ve come to expect from Larry Levine’s engineering for A&M. If you have any Hot Stamper pressings of Sergio Mendes & Brasil ’66’s albums then you know exactly the kind of sound we’re talking about.
+The better pressings have the kind of Tubey Magical, big-bottomed, punchy, spacious sound that we’ve come to expect from Larry Levine‘s engineering for A&M. If you have any Hot Stamper pressings of Sergio Mendes & Brasil ’66’s albums, then you know exactly the kind of sound we’re talking about.

-Listen to all the Tubey Magic and space on these recordings — wow!
-Both sides here were clean and clear, fuller and more solid, with more bite to the brass and separation between parts than practically any others we heard.
+Listen for all the Tubey Magic and space on these recordings.
+Both sides here were clean and clear, fuller and more solid, with more bite to the brass and separation between parts than the other copies we played.

-They’re rich, smooth and tubey, with none of the edge or hardness of the average pressing.
-This is a really enjoyable way to hear this fun music.
-In short, this copy has the kind of sound that really brings to life these funky Mexican-flavored pop tunes.
+Both sides are rich and smooth, with practically none of the edgy hardness on the horns that compromises the sound of the average pressing.
+Here is the kind of sound that really brings to life these funky Mexican-flavored pop tunes.

 In addition, when the top end is lacking, the upper midrange and high frequencies get jammed together — the highs can’t extend up and away from the upper mids.
-This causes a number of much-too-common problems that we hear in the upper midrange of many of the records we play: congestion, hardness, harshness and squawk.
-(Painstaking VTA adjustment is absolutely critical if you want your records to play with the least amount of these problems, a subject we discuss in the Commentary section of the site at length.)
+This causes a number of much-too-common problems that we hear in the upper midrange of many of the records we play: congestion, hardness, harshness, and squawk.
+(Painstaking Vertical Tracking Angle adjustment is absolutely critical if you want your records to play with the least amount of these problems, a subject we discuss in the Commentary section of the site at length.)

 Tube smear is common to most pressings from the ’50s and ’60s.
 The copies that tend to do the best in a shootout will have little or none, yet are full-bodied, tubey and rich.

 Full-bodied sound is especially critical to the horns.
 Any blare, leanness or squawk ruins at least some of the fun, certainly at the louder levels the record should be playing at.